-% of Pensionable Pay plus £ amount PRIMARY CONTRIBUTION RATE 31 March 2020 31 March 2017 Normal Contribution rate for retirement and death benefits including expenses 50.0% plus £140,000 p.a.
-64.6% Average member contribution rate 6.3% 6.1% Primary contribution rate 43.7% plus £140,000 p.a.
-58.5%
+% of Pensionable Pay

+PRIMARY CONTRIBUTION RATE 31 March 2020 31 March 2017

+Normal Contribution rate for retirement and death benefits 27.4 27.7

+Allowance for administrative expenses 0.4 0.4

+Total normal contribution rate 27.8 28.1

+Average member contribution rate 6.1 6.1

+Primary contribution rate 21.7 22.0

-^{}In line with updated CIPFA guidance, the 2020 Primary Contribution Rate is the weighted average of the individual employer Primary Contribution Rates as derived based on their individual circumstances
+^{} In line with updated CIPFA guidance, the 2020 Primary Contribution Rate is the weighted average of the individual employer Primary Contribution Rates as derived based on their individual circumstances (e.g. whether or not they are closed to new entrants).